MKr4zy/Admate/README.md

 # Todo

-- [ ] Downgrade Server to 1.18.2
+- [x] Downgrade Server to 1.18.2
-- [ ] Test Docker setup with new version
+- [x] Test Docker setup with new version -> needs more than 4 GB's of RAM
 - [ ] Simple questline

 # Server Installation